526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Define how many posts are displayed on the home page (see above)
   numberPostsOnHomePage = 4

-  # Display a "back to top" button on posts and pages (may not render on
+  # Display a "back to top" button on posts and pages: true, false
-  # smaller screen sizes)
+  # May not render on smaller screen sizes
-  # Valid data types: (Boolean: true, false)
-  showBackToTopButton = false
+  showBackToTopButton = true

   # Display posts on the home page:
   # "popular" (order posts by weight)